pagerinc/minion/README.md

 ### Validation

-We use [joi](https://github.com/hapijs/joi) as default for payload schema validation.
-Just set the `schema` property for the handler with a valid Joi definition and the payload would be automatically validated:
+We use [joi](https://github.com/hapijs/joi) as default for payload validation.
+Just set the `schema` property for the handler with a valid Joi definition and the payload will be automatically validated:

 ```js
 const handler = (message, done) => {